victorokonkwo/python_assessment/README.md

     ```

 4. Run the main application
-    The input arg points to where the data is located and the output arg points to where the json data will be stored
+    The input arg points to where the data is located and the output arg points to where the schema json data will be stored.

     ```sh
     python app.py --input ./data/data_1.json --output ./schema/schema_1.json